 Transfer Capital One Miles to the Turkish Miles and Smiles Program.
 When transferred to the Turkish Miles and Smiles Frequent Flier program, Capital One miles become Turkish Airlines miles.
 Since Turkish Airlines is a member of Star Alliance, you can use Turkish Miles and Smiles to book any Star Alliance partner, including United, which flies to Hawaii.

 7,500 Turkish miles one-way in economy from anywhere in the United States to Hawaii.
+As of February 2024, this has gone up to 10,000 Turkish Miles.

 12,500 Turkish miles one-way in business from anywhere in the United States to Hawaii.
+As of February 2024, this has gone up to 20,000 Turkish Miles.

 Transferred 30K points to Turkish